RenatoMaynard/Smart-Video-Record-Deepstream-in-Python/README.md

 ---

 ## Edit C++ files
 Make the following **source additions** to enable Smart Recording–related types and helpers.
+This files are already ready to use in the folder `bindings`, so you can just replace the files.

 ### File: `bindings/src/bindfunctions.cpp`
 Paste these inside the existing `namespace pydeepstream { ... }` where other `m.def(...)` calls live.